 Trader Joe’s has sold over a billion bottles of its Charles Shaw private label wine since hitting the shelves in 2002.
-Known affectionately as “Two Buck Chuck,” the wine is easy on the palate and even easier on the wallet.
+Known affectionately as “Two Buck Chuck,” the wine is smooth on the palate and even easier on the wallet.
 TJs customers cart away cases of the stuff—it’s literally cheaper than some water brands.
 If you graduated from college in the last decade or so, you probably know the low-cost libation replaced beer kegs at parties across the country in the aughts.

 While you may have ample experience imbibing the brand, you may not realize there’s a real person behind the label.
 Charles Shaw, a grad of West Point and Stanford GSB, became keen on wineries during a small-business and venture class at Stanford.
 He wanted to start in the wine business upon graduating.
-But, as his wife Lucy pointed out, he had no money for such pursuits.
+But, as his wife Lucy pointed out, Charles had no money for such pursuits.
 She suggested he take his degree and go work for a bank instead.

 At some point, the bank transferred Shaw for a position in France.
 While there, he fell head over heels with the Beaujolais-style wines that were all the rage.
 Eventually, he decided to leave the corporate world behind and dive into the venture he felt truly passionate about.
 Charles and Lucy moved back to the States, and in the late 1970s, started in the Napa wine business.

 The Charles Shaw Winery, launched with money from Lucy and her family, produced some terrific, award-winning wines from its earliest days, and enjoyed considerable success for nearly 20 years.
 Unfortunately, a series of miscalculations, a production disaster, a pestilence, and a messy divorce caused the whole operation to go up in flames in 1991.
 Bankruptcy was the only solution.